ritza-co/Codecov/CodeCov Draft.md

 </coverage>
 ```

-This is a simplified view of the coverage file that will actually be generated.
-In order to properly understand what is being reported, you need to understand the structure and the meaning of the elements and attributes within the XML.
+This is a simplified view of the coverage file that will be generated in reality.
+To properly understand what is being reported, you need to understand the structure and the meaning of the elements and attributes within the XML.
 Here's an explanation of the tags and what they mean.

 ```xml
 <coverage version="7.6.1" timestamp="1727936331112" lines-valid="196017" lines-covered="64094" line-rate="0.327" branches-covered="0" branches-valid="0" branch-rate="0" complexity="0">